 Australian Open: Heather Watson among 47 players isolating after positive coronavirus tests on flights

-In total, forty-seven players will be forced to remain in their hotel rooms for 14 days following three positive Covid-19 tests on two different chartered flights; infected trio are not players; the Australian Open begins on February 8 in Melbourne
+In total, forty-seven players will be forced to remain in their hotel rooms for 14 days following four positive Covid-19 tests on two different chartered flights; infected four are not players; the Australian Open begins on February 8 in Melbourne

 Heather Watson is among 47 players competing in the Australian Open who must quarantine for 14 days following three positive Covid-19 tests on chartered flights.